slerman12/UnifiedML/README.md

 </summary>
 <br>

-You can pass in any TorchVision Dataset as follows:
+You can pass in any Dataset as follows:

 ```console
 python Run.py task=classify/custom Dataset=torchvision.datasets.MNIST
 ```

-Another example, with a custom Pytorch Dataset class and path,
+That will launch MNIST.
+Another example, with a custom class and path,

 ```console
 python Run.py task=classify/custom Dataset=Datasets.Suites._TinyImageNet.TinyImageNet